OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 Consider implementing your new idea as an Orchard Module instead.
 There are plenty of tutorials on this website and around the web which will teach you how to do this.
 With the way Orchard has been built you can extend and replace almost every part of it.

-When you have extracted your code into a module you can submit it on the [Orchard Gallery](http://gallery.orchardproject.net/) for other users to download and use in their sites.
+When you have extracted your code into a module you can submit it to the [Orchard Gallery](http://gallery.orchardproject.net/) for other users to download and use in their sites.